 Do you scramble around closing monthly accounts, trying to reconcile purchase orders with invoices, or calling site to see if that material order has been delivered?
 The issue is everywhere and effects everybody, yet as an industry, we seem happy to trundle along using multiple systems for individual tasks, none of which talk to each other.

-A recent KMPG reports suggest that between £5.10 to £6 of direct labour productivity gains could be made for every £1 invested in a complete common data environment.
+A recent KPMG reports suggest that between £5.10 to £6 of direct labour productivity gains could be made for every £1 invested in a complete common data environment.

 Right now, companies are spending substantial amounts of money subscribing to a myriad of siloed software solutions.
 Yet despite all this, records are still incomplete, scattered, and virtually impossible to control.